ddeutils/.github/profile/README.md

 - [:telescope: **Observe** (Streamlit)](https://github.com/ddeutils/ddeutil-observe-steamlit) - Lightweight observation application with Streamlit for the workflow package.

 > [!NOTE]
-> I have some 3rd-party projects, [:electric_plug: Vendors](https://github.com/ddeutils/ddeutil-vendors), for keeping
+> I have some 3rd-party projects, [:building_construction: Vendors](https://github.com/ddeutils/ddeutil-vendors), for keeping
 > an additional practices to use any 3rd API connect data source, like `polars`, `duckdb`, etc.
 > It be dynamic data processing & transformation objects from external vendor packages.